TheMysteriousStranger90/TheMysteriousStranger90/README.md

 ### Hi there, My name is Bohdan, Welcome to my GitHub Profile 👋

-### As a C# Developer, my specialization lies in backend web application development, primarily utilizing .NET technologies such as C#, ASP.NET and Entity Framework.
-With full-stack development capabilities, I frequently employ Angular for front-end tasks.
-I also have some experience in developing desktop applications for Windows, with projects being [VoiceRecorder](https://sourceforge.net/projects/voice-recorder-stranger90/) and [LogAnalyzerForWindows](https://sourceforge.net/projects/loganalyzerforwindows/), both of which were built using Avalonia UI.
-I am the author of the [FileConversionLibrary](https://www.nuget.org/packages/FileConversionLibrary) NuGet package.
+### As a C# developer, I focus on backend web application development using .NET technologies like C#, ASP.NET and Entity Framework.
+I also have full-stack development skill, often employing Angular for front-end tasks (example of my work: [FashionClothesAndTrends](https://github.com/TheMysteriousStranger90/FashionClothesAndTrends)).
+Additionally, I have worked on developing desktop applications for Windows, such as [VoiceRecorder](https://sourceforge.net/projects/voice-recorder-stranger90/) and [LogAnalyzerForWindows](https://sourceforge.net/projects/loganalyzerforwindows/), both created with Avalonia UI.
+Furthermore, I authored the NuGet package [FileConversionLibrary](https://www.nuget.org/packages/FileConversionLibrary).
 - 👀 I’m interested in .NET Technologies
 - 📫 How to reach me ...